medmen/dienstplan/README.md

 # dienstplan
 a Duty roster respecting wishes and obeying rules

 dienstplan is a simple PHP based duty roster.
+It works with a trial and error approach applying rules like
+* no consecutive duties
+* even distribution
+* maximum duties on weekends
+and supports wishes (duty/no duty at a certain date)

+So far, dienstplan ist one-dimensional and kept as simple as possible.
+No support for different duty types, no database (data stored in arrays).